A Systematic Survey on Large Language Models for Algorithm Design: Taxonomy of LLM Roles in Algorithm Design

-In LLMaO, LLMs are utilized as a black-box optimizer within an algorithm framework to generate and refine solutions (Fig.~\ref{fig:llmao}).
-The integration of LLMs into optimization tasks leverages their ability to understand and generate complex patterns and solutions and good flexibility~\citep{yang2024large,liu2023large,liu2024large}.
-These capabilities are often challenging for traditional optimizers and models to match.
-However, the black-box nature of LLMs typically results in a lack of interpretability and presents difficulties in large-scale generation~\citep{liu2023large}.
+In LLMaO (Fig.~\ref{fig:llmao}), LLMs are employed as a black-box optimizer within an algorithmic framework to generate and refine solutions.
+Fig.~\ref{fig:llmao} (b) illustrates an example applied to the Traveling Salesman Problem (TSP), which involves optimizing a tour that visits each city (node) exactly once and returns to the starting city, with the goal of minimizing the total route length.
+In this example, we are given four nodes (A, B, C, and D) with their coordinates, and the algorithm has two existing tours (tour 1 and tour 2) each with a different sequence and route length.
+The LLM is used to generate a potentially better tour with a shorter length.
+The LLM directly outputs the optimized tour sequence, which is commonly the role of hard-coded optimizers within traditional algorithmic approaches.

-One of the initial efforts to utilize LLMs as optimizers in algorithm design is by \citet{yang2024large}.
-They leverage the in-context learning capabilities of LLMs to generate novel solutions for specific problems based on previously evaluated solutions.
+One of the initial efforts to utilize LLM as Optimizer in algorithm design is by \citet{yang2024large}.
+They leverage the in-context learning capabilities of LLMs to generate new solutions for specific problems based on previously evaluated solutions.
 This method is applied iteratively to refine solutions further. \citet{yang2024large} have successfully demonstrated this technique across various domains, including continuous and combinatorial optimization, as well as machine learning tasks.

-From an evolutionary algorithm (EA) perspective, using LLMs to generate solutions from existing data can be seen as analogous to search operators in EA.
-For instance, \citet{liu2023large} introduce the use of LLMs as evolutionary operators to tackle multi-objective problems.
+From an evolutionary algorithm perspective, using LLMs to generate solutions from existing data can be seen as analogous to search operators in EA.
+For instance, \citet{liu2025large} introduce the use of LLMs as evolutionary operators to tackle multi-objective problems.
 This method involves breaking down a multi-objective problem into simpler single-objective tasks, with LLMs acting as black-box search operators for each sub-problem to suggest new solutions.
-In a related study, \citet{liu2024large} explore the integration of LLMs within EAs, not just for generating solutions but also for guiding selection, crossover, and mutation processes.
+In a related study, \citet{liu2024largelmea} explore the integration of LLMs within EAs, not just for generating solutions but also for guiding selection, crossover, and mutation processes.
 Meanwhile, \citet{brahmachary2024large} propose a new population-based evolutionary framework that includes both exploration and exploitation pools, with solutions being exchanged during the optimization process and LLMs generating solutions for both pools.